 Want to kick off the year with an adventure?
 These road trips are even better in the winter.

 Contrary to popular belief, you can take a road trip in the winter.
-With the right preparation and planning, hitting the road during the winter months can be a fun and unforgettable travel experience.
+With proper preparation and planning, hitting the road during the winter months can be a fun and unforgettable travel experience.

 Looking for winter road trip ideas?
 Interested in a winter road trip but worried that everything along your route will be closed for the season?
 Worry no more!

-We’ve put together three fun, doable winter road trip itineraries, and we even did the legwork to make sure our suggested stops are open year-round!
+We’ve put together three fun, doable winter road trip itineraries, and we even did the legwork to ensure our suggested stops are open year-round!

 Once you’re in Decorah, stay at the historic Hotel Winneshiek if you’re feeling fancy.
 If you’re more adventurous, stay in a converted train caboose on a horse farm (yes, you read that correctly).
 Wherever you stay, don’t miss the Vesterheim Norwegian-American Museum or the award-winning Toppling Goliath brewery.

-Whether you live in Chicago or use it as a jumping off point for a couple days exploring the Midwest, this route is a winner.
+Whether you live in Chicago or use it as a jumping-off point for a couple of days exploring the Midwest, this route is a winner.
 Hit the road early and stop in Rockford for breakfast at The Stockholm Inn — try their Swedish pancakes with lingonberries or salt herrings.
-Then, check out the Nicholas Conservatory and Gardens for some tropical-temperature fun if you want to stretch your legs without freezing your toes.
+Then, check out the Nicholas Conservatory and Gardens for tropical-temperature fun if you want to stretch your legs without freezing your toes.

-Queechee Gorge is beautiful any time of year and — bonus! — you can look at it without freezing because you can park nearby.
-You can admire Ottauquechee River and the frozen falls from the comfort of the beautiful Simon Pearce Restaurant while you warm yourself with one of their fabulous cocktails.
+Queechee Gorge is beautiful any time of year, and — bonus! — you can look at it without freezing because you can park nearby.
+You can admire the Ottauquechee River and the frozen falls from the comfort of the beautiful Simon Pearce Restaurant while you warm yourself with one of their fabulous cocktails.
 Spend the night in Waitsfield and stay and eat at the Tucker Hill Inn.